Nankivell -- information about the name and variants

 name Nankivell is pure Keltic, and means the 'Glen of the Woodcock' a

 glen so-called (generally spelled Nanskevall), with its fine old oak

 wood, lies about two miles from St. Columb".

-In the recent map shown here, N = Nanscuval (Nanskival etc) whilst the horizontal "H" is Carnanton Manor House as that
+In the recent map shown here, symbols added are N = Nanscuval (Nanskival etc)

-And evidence of the existence of Nanskival as
+More good evidence of the existence of Nanskival as

 a place, however small a place, is a

 reference dated 2011 about the St Columb Major’s Townsmen v.